UznetDev/M5-H2-Regression-Competition/README.md

 The model was evaluated using standard regression metrics, including RMSE, R^2 and MAE.
 Details on evaluation and insights are in `notebook/Model.ipynb`.

+### Model Explanation

+To understand this model, we use two powerful model explainers: **SHAP** and **Permutation Importance**.

+1. **Permutation Importance**:
+   - **Purpose**: Permutation importance measures the impact of each feature on the model’s accuracy.
+It works by shuffling each feature and observing how much the model’s accuracy decreases.
+This technique helps identify which features are most crucial to the overall performance of the model.
+   - **Usage**: We calculate the importance of each feature using `permutation_importance` from `sklearn.inspection`.
+   - **Plot**: The permutation importance plot ranks features by their influence on model accuracy, making it easy to see which features are essential for the model’s performance.

+2. **SHAP (SHapley Additive exPlanations)**:
+   - **Purpose**: SHAP values explain individual predictions by showing the impact of each feature on the model’s output.
+This method highlights how each feature contributes to specific predictions.
+   - **Usage**: We use `shap.TreeExplainer` to analyze our model, showing the effect each feature has on the model output.
+   - **Plot**: The SHAP summary plot provides a bar chart, showing the average importance of each feature across all predictions, offering insights into which features are most influential.

+You can w model explener in `notebook/model_explain.ipynb`

 ## Usage

 The model is pre-trained and saved as `model.joblib`.
 Load and run it directly to make predictions on new data without retraining.